jonathandw743/bevy_input_prompts/README.md

 ## contributing

-Plug in your input device and run `cargo run --example detection`.
+Plug in your input device and run `cargo run --example interactive` to test all input prompts or `cargo run --example identification` to test gamepad identification.

 If there are any issues, for example a lot of `unknown.png` showing, or `ERROR bevy_asset::server: Path not found` being logged, open an issue.
 (Unfortunately, I don't have every input device ever made.)